Good to know and travel safely in Sicily

-Thanks to the work of two iconic figures such as Giovanni Falcone and Paolo Borsellino (and the 1986-1992 Maxiprocesso), we now know how the Mafia is organised, how it operates, its methods of affiliation and repression, its code of honour and its relations with power.
+Thanks to the work of two iconic figures, Giovanni Falcone and Paolo Borsellino (and the 1986-1992 Maxiprocesso), we now know how the Mafia is organized, how it operates, its methods of affiliation and repression, its code of honour, and its relations with power.

-Undoubtedly illegality, corruption and the mafia (as a form of organised crime) exist today, but they have radically changed their appearance compared to the past: rigged public contracts, distribution of favours to friends, corruption in politics, racketeering and rigged elections.
+Undoubtedly illegality, corruption and the mafia (as a form of organised crime) exist today.
+Still, they have radically changed their appearance compared to the past: rigged public contracts, distribution of favours to friends, corruption in politics, racketeering and rigged elections.
 The activities of organised crime include drug trafficking, online betting, extortion in all its forms, fencing and laundering of precious metals.

 "As for the Mafia, although it is still active, it is not the tourists it attacks".